theBikz/Sketch-to-Image-using-GANs-Keras/README.md

 # Sketch-to-Image-using-GANs-Keras-
 Realistic Images are generated from Hand Drawn Sketches using conditional GANs.
 Implemented using Keras API.

-Shoe data used is edges2shoes dataset from pix2pix.
+Shoe data used is a subset of edges2shoes dataset from pix2pix.
 They created it using UT Zappos50K data.
+I have 10320 datas.
 Hat data is a data set created by myself.
 I used both Colab and Jupyter Notebook.